lwthompson2/UDPEvents/README.md

 UDP Events will bind a **HOST** address and **PORT** number where it can receive UDP messages.

-It will look for real, upstream TTL events on a selected **LINE** and use these to align soft TTL and Text messages received via UDP.
+It will look for real, upstream TTL events on a selected **LINE** and use these to align soft TTL and text messages received via UDP.

-It will add aligned TTL and Text messages to a selected Open Ephys data stream, shown here as "**example_...**".
+It will add aligned TTL and text messages to a selected Open Ephys data stream, shown here as "**example_...**".

 ## Downloading and Installing